Long-delayed Colorado project included in latest round of federal water funding

 - Oops!Something went wrong.Please try again later.

 A drop in the water levels at Lake Mead, photographed from the Hoover Dam on Oct.
 26, 2022, is visible from the change in color of the lake’s walls.
 Climate change has reduced water supply throughout the West.
 Lake Mead was not among the five projects receiving $242 million in U.S. Bureau of Reclamation funding announced May 30.
-(Photo by Jacob Fischler/States Newsroom)
+(Jacob Fischler/States Newsroom)

 The money, part of the president’s domestic infrastructure and manufacturing agenda and funded through the 2021 bipartisan infrastructure law, is expected to develop 1.6 million acre-feet of water storage, supporting 6.4 million people per year.
 Projects in Colorado, Arizona, Washington state and California will receive funding.